lemon-codes/ScreenShotScavenger/README.md

 * BMP

 ## Usage
-To run an example usage which hunts for 200 images hosted at prnt.sc before printing and saving results use:
+To run an example usage which hunts for 50 images hosted at prnt.sc before printing and saving results use:
 > ExampleUsage example = new ExampleUsage();<br />
 > example.run();

-Or, manually instantiate a new Scavenger instance and begin preloading images
+To manually instantiate a new Scavenger instance, the Builder must be used.
+This allows the client to supply custom implementations of key components for use by the Scavenger.
+It also allows for certain functionality to be disabled when not required.
+In cases where functionality is enabled but no custom implementation has been supplied, default implementations will be used.
+>// Create instance with all functionality enabled and default implementations used <br />
-> Scavenger scavenger = new Scavenger();
+>Scavenger scavenger = new Scavenger.Builder().build();

-To update the Scavengers state by hunting out the first image containing sensitive data call:
-> scavenger.getNextHuntedImage();
+>

-This will begin the process of hunting through images for sensitive data.
-When a Hunter module flags an image, `getNextHuntedImage()` will return and the flagged image will be considered the Scavengers state.
+>// Create instance with custom scraper.
+Hunting and report manager disabled.
+>Scavenger scavenger = new Scavenger.Builder().setScraper(new DiskScraper()).enableHunting(false).enableReportsManager(false).build();

+See Builder documentation for a full list of customisations available.
+The Builder ensures that all Scavenger are instantiated to a valid and optimal (unused resources are freed) state.

-The client can now query the Scavenger for details about the image (full result details are handled by the Result Manager).
+From initialisation the Scavengers state will contain details of a hunted image (or the first obtained  image if hunting disabled).
+This state can be queried to obtain details about the currently loaded image (Note: full result details are handled by the Result Manager).
 > String flaggedImageID = scavenger.getCurrentImageID();<br />
 > String flaggedImageText = scavenger.getCurrentImageOCRText();<br />
 > BufferedImage flaggedImage = scavenger.getCurrentImage();

-Every subsequent call to `loadNextHuntedImage()` will result in a new image being hunted.
-The Scavengers state is the updated to contain this images details.
+Every subsequent call to `loadNextImage()` will result in a new image being hunted.
+The Scavengers state is then updated to contain this images details.
+If hunting is disabled, images are made available to the client in the order the Scraper provides them.

-To utilise ScreenShotScavenger as a scraper that supports OCR (disables hunting) call the following method instead
-> scavenger.loadNextImage();

 To shutdown gracefully and ensure results are written to disk (by closing open resources) call
 > scavenger.exit()